How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 Conclusion

-A 5–7 night London stay does not have to blow your budget.
-By adjusting your timing, choosing well-connected but less obvious areas, rethinking property types and room choices and, when it genuinely helps, switching hotels once mid-trip, you can bring the total closer to what feels comfortable for you.
+A 5 to 7 night London stay does not have to blow your budget, and saving money does not have to mean choosing the cheapest room you can tolerate.
+By adjusting your timing, choosing well-connected but less obvious areas, rethinking property types and room choices, and when it genuinely helps, switching hotels once mid-trip, you can bring the total closer to what feels comfortable for you.

 The key is to stop treating the weekly price you first see as fixed and start breaking it down into choices you control.
-Try different dates, areas and structures in your search tool, and see how your week-long total shifts.
+Try different dates, areas, room types and stay structures in your search tool, and see how your week-long total shifts before you downgrade the trip.

 Start a London search and see complete week long options using the timing, area and structure ideas from this guide.